kevinbencs/url_shorter/Readme.md

 - Generation of unique, non-colliding short URLs
 - Logging of client-side data (IP address, user agent, timestamp) for every click
 - API interfaces for creating and resolving short URLs
-- MHigh availability
+- High availability

 ### Should have
 - Support for limited lifetime or single-use short links
 - Admin interface for statistics and link management
 - Simple rate limiting on public API endpoints

-### Could
+### Could have
-- Unique aliases (e.g. `example.com/sale2025`)
+- Unique aliases (e.g.: `example.com/sale2025`)

-### Won't
+### Won't have
-- Dynamic target URLs (e.g. A/B testing, time-based redirection)
+- Dynamic target URLs (e.g.: A/B testing, time-based redirection)

 ## Usage guide:

-1. Create a .env file in the root directory containing the following (in the `DATABASE_URL` enter the appropriate values to the curly bracket):
+1. Create a .env file in the root directory containing the following (in the `DATABASE_URL` enter the appropriate values inside the curly braces):
 ```
 POSTGRES_USER = ''
 POSTGRES_PASSWORD = ''